Hades (DC Comics)

 Hades (also sometimes Pluto or Hell) is a fictional character appearing in DC Comics publications and related media, commonly as an adversary and sometimes-ally of the superhero Wonder Woman.
 Based upon the eponymous Greek mythological figure, he is the Olympian god of the dead and ruler of the underworld.

+Hades has appeared in various media outside comics, primarily in association with Wonder Woman.
+John Rhys-Davies, Bob Joles, and Oliver Platt have voiced the character in animated series and films.